elaiken3/withyou/README.md

 ### Description
 -----------

-WithYou is an executive-function support system that helps people with ADHD complete tasks by capturing thoughts, protecting focus, and prioritizing completing over starting tasks.
+WithYou is an **executive-function support system** that helps people with ADHD **complete tasks** by **capturing thoughts, protecting focus, and prioritizing completing over starting tasks.**

-It reduces mental overload so people can focus on one thing at a time --- with pride, focus, and confidence.
+It reduces mental overload so people can focus on **one thing at a time** --- with pride, focus, and confidence.

 This is not a traditional to-do app.

 The goal is getting things done.

-For many people with ADHD, that starts with clearing the mind and protecting attention long enough to make rewardable progress. .
+For many people with ADHD, that starts with clearing the mind and protecting attention long enough to make **rewardable progress**.

 * * * * *